jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/introduction.md

 slug: /machine/web/analytics
 ---

-The ASM will give you
+The ARM will give you
 plenty of information
 about the status
 of all the groups